MicrosoftDocs/visualstudio-docs/docs/debugger/how-to-enable-debugging-for-aspnet-applications.md

 1. Make sure that IIS is installed correctly.
 For more information, see [IIS 8.0 Using ASP.NET 3.5 and ASP.NET 4.5](https://docs.microsoft.com/en-us/iis/get-started/whats-new-in-iis-8/iis-80-using-aspnet-35-and-aspnet-45).

     * Make sure that you install the correct version of ASP.NET on the server.
 Use the Web Platform Installer (WebPI) to install ASP.NET 4.5 (from the Server node in Windows Server 2012 R2, choose **Get New Web Platform Components** and then search for ASP.NET).
+To install ASP.NET Core, see [Publishing to IIS](https://docs.asp.net/en/latest/publishing/iis.html#iis-configuration).

     > [!NOTE]
     > If you are using Windows Server 2008 R2, install ASP.NET 4 instead using this command: